 Life and works

 As a young boy he preferred a set of blocks as a toy and by allowing cement to harden in matchboxes. he himself small blocks he could use to make toy buildings.

-This project being completed, he turned his desire to build on creating an Italian dream garden, fascinated as he was by classical mediterranean architecture.
+When this project was completed, Goedhart turned his desire to build on creating an Italian dream garden, fascinated as he was by classical Mediterranean architecture.

-To protect a palm in the garden against the winds that can blow firmly on the flat countryside of northern Holland, close to the sea as it is situated, Goedhart constructed a wall.
+To protect a palm in the garden against the occasionally firmly blowing winds in the flat countryside of North-Holland, Goedhart constructed a wall.

-This was the beginning of a forty-year project, resulting in a wonderful garden with various gates, arches, pillars, cascades, a Roman bath, ponds and a tea dome.
+This was the beginning of a forty year project, which resulted in a garden with various gates, arches, pillars, cascades, a Roman bath, ponds and a tea dome.
 An Italian dream garden indeed.

-In the Netherlands the site is appreciated by lovers of gardens and the members of the dutch branch of the British Folly Fellowship, established in the United Kingdom.
+In the Netherlands the site is appreciated by lovers of gardens and the members of the Dutch branch of the British Folly Fellowship, established in the United Kingdom.

 can be visited on appointment